Please update your browser.

 Peter L. Scher is Vice Chairman of JPMorgan Chase & Co. and a member of the firm’s Operating Committee.

-Scher is the firm’s senior business executive for the Mid-Atlantic Region — one of the largest economic regions in the United States — and oversees the firm’s global Corporate Responsibility department, including its public policy efforts, as well as the J.P.
-Morgan International Council.
+Scher is the firm’s senior business executive for the Mid-Atlantic Region — one of the largest economic regions in the United States — and oversees the firm’s global Corporate Responsibility department, including its public policy efforts, the J.P.
+Morgan International Council and Morgan Health, a new business unit focused on improving the quality of healthcare for the firm’s employees and creating new models for employer-based healthcare.

 Scher led the firm’s $200 million investment in the revitalization of Detroit, which has been featured on 60 Minutes, profiled by Fortune Magazine in ranking JPMorgan Chase number one on its list of companies “Changing the World” and chronicled by Harvard Business School as a case study for inclusive capitalism.
 Inside Philanthropy also named JPMorgan Chase Corporate Funder of the Year for its response to the COVID-19 pandemic and racial unrest, describing the firm’s as “always strategic and substantial.”

-Business Insider named Scher as one of 10 people “transforming how we think about capitalism” and the Washington Business Journal recognized him as one of the top business executives in the Washington, D.C. region.
+Business Insider named Scher as one of 10 people “transforming how we think about capitalism” and Washington Life Magazine called him one of the most influential people in the U.S. Capitol.
+The Washington Business Journal recognized him as one of the top business executives in the Washington, D.C. region.

 Prior to joining JPMorgan Chase, Scher was the Managing Partner of the Washington, D.C. office of law firm Mayer Brown LLP and earlier served as the Chairman of their Government and Global Trade Practice.
 He was selected by Chambers USA as one of the “Leading Lawyers,” recognized for his “depth of understanding” about international markets.